The UK Engineering Skills Gap Is Leaving Critical Industries Short of Talent

 The result is a narrowing talent pool at exactly the moment when demand is rising.

-Regional imbalance is making the problem worse
+Regional imbalance is making the problem worse.

 Another issue we consistently observe is uneven talent distribution across the UK.